cospan/sycamore/xylem/userland/sycamore1/s1-pycontrol/readme.txt

-the rules need to be copied to /etc/udev/rules.d
+#the rules need to be copied to /etc/udev/rules.d/
+sudo cp 66-sycamore.rules /etc/udev/rules.d/

-create the group sycamore
+#create the group sycamore
 sudo groupadd sycamore

 you need to add yourself to the group sycamore